Zapier

 ## Run Locally

-Use the package unit tests for fast contract checks and Zapier's own platform commands for schema validation.
-The package can point at a staging Mailrith API by setting `MAILRITH_ZAPIER_API_BASE_URL`.
+Use the package unit tests for fast contract checks, and use Zapier's platform commands for schema validation.
+To point the package at a staging Mailrith API, set `MAILRITH_ZAPIER_API_BASE_URL`.

 Use a dedicated OAuth client for Zapier testing.
 Do not test with a client that powers a live customer workflow.